 - Sleep and relax in your room

-- Read and study in your room, free of interference
+- Learn and study in your room, free of interference

 - Have control over your personal possessions

-- Have free access to your room or townhouse
+- Have free access to your residential space

-- Have a clean, safe environment in which to live
+- Live in a a clean, safe and secured environment

-- Entertain guests without infringing upon the rights of your roommate or the community
+- Host guests without infringing upon the rights of your roommate or the community

 - Appropriately challenge another’s behavior if it infringes on your rights